 The official website for State of Arkansas: www.arkansas.gov/

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Union City.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Union City
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Union City.
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Union City

 Our distance measurements begin at a specific point in Union City.
 The point that we are using is located at these GPS coordinates - Latitude: 35.4879, Longitude: -93.5480 [Map].
 In this case, the coordinates for Union City have been provided by the Geographic Names Information System (GNIS).